usesorane/lemme/README.md

 - 🎯 **Flexible routing**: Use subdomains or route prefixes
 - 🔧 **Configurable**: Customize themes, directories, and more
 - 🚀 **Laravel-native**: Seamlessly integrates with your Laravel application
-- ✨ **Syntax highlighting**: Automatic code highlighting with Spatie Laravel Markdown
+- ✨ **Syntax highlighting**: Automatic code highlighting powered by Shiki

 ## Installation